AlasooLab/onboarding/resources/nextflow.md

 ## Step 3 - Install Nextlfow

 Installing Nextflow is [super easy](https://www.nextflow.io/docs/latest/getstarted.html), you just need to make sure beforehand that the correct Java version is available by loading the corrsponding module.
+Note that rocket.hpc.ut.ee has very strict RAM limits so you might need to log into stage1 (see Step 4) before you are able to install Nextflow.

 ```bash
  module load java-1.8.0_40